 BUT FIRST.
-Before rehearsals, they ran a mile with Greg James, and sat in an ice bath with him.
+Before rehearsals for the All Time Low UK Arena Tour, they ran a mile with Greg James and sat in an ice bath with him.
 It was funny.

 Rehearsals are so nice.
 The lighting is beautiful and it is nice being around for such a private important event.
-In the future ideally I would love to attend each artists’ rehearsals, and their biggest and smallest shows.
-I like all the shows in between, it is just quite time consuming to attend it all so I rather just be at the extreme situations.
+In the future ideally, I would love to attend each artists’ rehearsals and their biggest and smallest shows.
+I like all the shows in between, it is just quite time-consuming to attend it all so I rather just be in extreme situations.

 Day 1 – February 10th, 2016 at Motorpoint Arena in Cardiff, UK

 My goal for this tour was to perfect my ability.
-In the past I would take more of a “run around and get some nice shots” approach.
+In the past, I would take more of a “run around and get some nice shots” approach.
 Now, it is a little bit more of a science.
-I still leave a lot of room for art and fun- but the important shots are dialled in well before the show starts and are an important part of what I provide my clients with.
+I still leave a lot of room for art and fun – but the important shots are dialed in well before the show starts and are an important part of what I provide my clients with.
 I am referring to my remote camera images for the most part.
 You will be able to tell which images are shot with a remote because… they almost look like a painting.
 Everything in the image should be perfect and intentional.
-In addition there will be multiple images from the same show, from the exact same angle.
+In addition, there will be multiple images from the same show, from the exact same angle.
 And even though the angle is exactly the same, the images are still very different.
 The next three shots.

 You will notice throughout this blog I had a few different interns- well, one per day.
 This was an amazing experience for me because I always learn the most from the people that are just starting out.
 It was an experience where we could trade what we knew, or what we thought we know- and learn from each other.
 To find out how these people became my interns- check out this blog.